AIR-DISCOVER/ICRA2024-Sim2Real-AXS/README.md

 In Phase 1, the task is executed in a simulated scenario.
 Therefore, we built a real-world test scenario with isaac-sim.

-The interface between the server and the client is defined by the ROS topic, which can be found here[ros topic](./Platform_introduction.md).
+The interface between the server and the client is defined by the ROS topic, which can be found here [ros topic](./Platform_introduction.md).

 ### Client